TKJElectronics/Balanduino/README.md

 After that simply connect the red wire to 5V, black to GND and the yellow one to RX0.

-Note that you should first turn on the Balanduino and then the transmitter and the receiver should be paired beforehand.
+To bind with the satellite receiver send "BS;" via the serial monitor and then follow the instructions.

+Note that you might need to disconnect the satellite receiver from RX0 if it is already sending data, as it will corrupt your command

 The video below shows a video demonstration of it being used together with some FPV equipment: